Endobotm/supaplex-img-2-mpx/README.md

 - Feed this 8K+ images (it will work but your RAM will cry)
 - Use gigapixel images (see above)
-- Expect perfect color accuracy
+- Expect perfect color accuracy (I tried my best dawg, you can only do so much)
 - Blame me if Supaplex crashes (mate shit was meant for puzzles not art)
+- Feed this questionable content (it will work, but you will be looked down upon)

 ⚠️ **For the curious:**